 The larger comet is C/2022 E3 (ZTF), the smaller one is C/2022 U2 (ATLAS).

-The picture shows the the positions of the comets and stars at 18:40 UTC.
+The picture shows the positions of the comets and stars at 18:40 UTC.
 The video spans the period from 17:30 UTC to 00:30 UTC.
 Please note how the ion tail changes over time.

 Color information where obtained using SDSS I', R', B' filters (mapped to red, green and blue) using instruments 1-3 (see data section).